Short-rate models with stochastic discontinuities: a PDE approach: Affine models

-{We remark that the conditions outlined in the previous section are sufficient, but not necessary, to guarantee the existence of a strong solution.
+We remark that the conditions outlined in the previous section are sufficient, but not necessary, to guarantee the existence of a strong solution.
 For example, the CIR process does not satisfy the Lipschitz continuity condition for the diffusion coefficient.
 Nevertheless, it admits a well-defined strong solution between jump times, provided that the Feller condition is satisfied.
 In the CIR model, the process is typically used to model quantities that are required to remain non-negative, such as interest rates and volatility.
 The Feller condition ensures that the process remains strictly positive, but it does not guarantee that it stays bounded away from zero.
 Therefore, if jumps are allowed to take even slightly negative values, it may happen (with a probability that is possibly very small) that, following a jump, the interest rate process may fall below zero.
 In such a case, the initial condition of the subsequent stochastic differential equation becomes ill-posed, as the square-root diffusion term is not defined for negative values.
-This implies that, in the CIR model, or more generally, in affine models with square-root diffusion terms, introducing stochastic discontinuities requires restricting jumps to non-negative values in order to preserve the well-posedness of the process.
+This implies that, in the CIR model, or more generally, in affine models with square-root diffusion terms, introducing stochastic discontinuities requires restricting jumps to non-negative values in order to preserve the \mbox{well-posedness} of the process.
 It is clear that this assumption is not particularly realistic.
 In general, one can introduce additional mechanisms, such as reflecting barriers or absorbing boundaries, to prevent the process from becoming negative.
-In this case, the model remains feasible even in the presence of negative jumps, but it no longer belongs to the class of affine processes.
-For this reason, the results presented in this section implicitly assume that, whenever the function $\delta(t)$ is not identically zero, the jump sizes are non-negative\footnote{To avoid this restriction, one could allow the size of the jumps to depend on the current level of the risk-free rate.
-However, this introduces a non-trivial mathematical challenge, as it may compromise the Markov property of the process.
-A thorough investigation of this extension is left for future research.}. }
+In this case, the model remains feasible even in the presence of negative jumps, but it no longer belongs to the class of affine processes. {Very recently \cite{fontanaPS} proposed an extension of the CIR model that incorporates stochastic discontinuities, which preserves affinity and non-negativity while allowing upward and downward jumps: in their model, the distribution of jump sizes depends explicitly on the pre-jump state of the process, satisfies some suitable conditions, and jumps sizes may exhibit autocorrelation.
+To keep the analysis simple and to mantain the independence of jumps}, the results presented in this section implicitly assume that, whenever the function $\delta(t)$ is not identically zero, the jump sizes are non-negative.